Edmund Heldut-Tarnasiewicz: Early life and career

 After the Soviet aggression on Poland since 17 September 1939 he participated in the defense of Poland in the fight against the Red Army (including the 21 September Battle of Grodno).
 The Soviet invasion of Poland was the implementation of the Molotov–Ribbentrop Pact agreement signed in Moscow on 23 August 1939 by the Minister of Foreign Affairs of the Third Reich Joachim von Ribbentrop and the People's Commissar of Foreign Affairs of the USSR and the President of the Council of People's Commissars Vyacheslav Molotov.

 The Soviet aggressors attacked in the direction of Vilnius, Suwalki, Brest on the Bug, Lublin, Lvov and Kolomyia.
 The most important battles of Polish troops (mainly by the Border Protection Corps, the Reserve Cavalry Brigade Wolkowysk (led by Heldut) and SGO Polesie) were: the defence of Vilnius, Grodno and Lvov and Fortified Zone Deer, as well as clashes in Szack, Wytyczno, Jabłoń and Milanów.

 Even with Soviet victory, the remaining Polish garrison in Grodno managed to kill 800 Soviet troops and at least 10 tanks.
 After the battle, the remaining forces of the Reserve Cavalry Brigade Wolkowysk led by Heldut, broke through the lines of the reconnaissance battalion of the 2nd Light Tank Brigade in the Battle of Kodziowce and headed for the Augustów Forest.
-He was then captured and interned in Lithuania.
+He then retreated to internment in Lithuania.

 After his release and the official surrender of Poland he found himself in France and later in the United Kingdom.
 He was an officer in the Polish Armed Forces in the West.
 He held the position of commander of the Cadet School in the city of Edinburgh in Scotland, training men for the fight against the Axis powers.
 From 1942, he was the deputy commander of the 10th Armoured Cavalry Brigade.